lunarmodules/ldoc/docs/doc.md

 LDoc gives the documenter the option to use Markdown to parse the contents of comments.

-## LDoc is Extensible
+## Adding new Tags

 LDoc tries to be faithful to LuaDoc, but provides some extensions.

-'@function zero_fun' is short for the common sequence '@class function \ @name zero_fun'.
-In general, any type ('function','table',etc) can be used as a tag:
+Aliases for tags can be defined, and new types declared.

     --- zero function.
 Two new ldoc features here; item types -- can be used directly as tags, and aliases for tags